Accelerating Large Language Model Inference with Self-Supervised Early Exits: Introduction

 Despite their effectiveness, these models often operate inefficiently.
 The nature of language itself contributes to this inefficiency; namely, not all tokens generated during the inference process contribute equally to the overall meaning or require the same level of computational resources.
 Some tokens are inherently simpler and can be predicted with high confidence early in the computation process, while others, contributing more significantly to the context or meaning, may require deeper processing.

-In response to these challenges, our objective is to develop a method that can be easily integrated into existing pre-trained models to enhance their inference speed without necessitating extensive retraining or modification.
-Our proposed solution focuses on the strategic placement of early exit "heads"~\cite{Scardapane2020Why,Teerapittayanon2016BranchyNet:} within the transformer layers of an LLM.
-These heads are designed to terminate the inference process prematurely when a certain confidence threshold is met, based on the complexity and predictability of the token being processed.
+In response to these challenges, we develop a method that can be easily integrated into existing pre-trained models to enhance their inference speed without extensive retraining.
+Our solution focuses on the strategic placement of early exit "heads"~\cite{Scardapane2020Why,teerapittayanon2017branchynet} within the transformer layers of an LLM.
+These heads terminate the inference process when a calibrated confidence threshold is met, based on the complexity and predictability of the token being processed.

-Our contribution is twofold: \begin{enumerate} \item We introduce a lightweight, modular enhancement for pre-trained LLMs that significantly accelerates inference by incorporating early exits in the model architecture.
-These exits are strategically placed and are trained in a self-supervised manner, leveraging the outputs from the model itself as training targets. \item We d evise a novel method for determining when to apply these early exits during inference.
-This involves generating a calibration set and establishing confidence thresholds in a self-supervised manner.
-These thresholds allow the model to make informed decisions about whether to continue processing based on the predicted confidence level of the output at each step. \end{enumerate}

-This method not only improves the efficiency of LLMs but also maintains the integrity and accuracy of the model’s outputs, making it particularly useful for applications requiring real-time processing capabilities in resource-constrained environments.
+Our contributions are twofold: \begin{enumerate} \item We provide a detailed experimental study and modular framework for training and deploying early exit heads on top of LLMs.
+We analyze multiple training strategies, confidence metrics, and demonstrate scalability across model sizes from 70M to 2.8B parameters on the Pythia suite. \item We adapt our early exit mechanism to speculative decoding, introducing \textbf{Dynamic Self-Speculative Decoding (DSSD)}, which achieves \textbf{1.66$\times$ higher token acceptance rates} than manually-tuned LayerSkip baselines while requiring minimal hyperparameter tuning—only a single accuracy threshold $\epsilon$. \end{enumerate}